centrica-engineering/nucleus-docs/docs/components/ns-card.md

 ## Introduction

-> Cards give users a set of options for users to choose from
+> Cards can be used to contain content in a consistent and structured way.

-Cards give a story about why the user should go to the next action.
-This can be done through imagery, illustrations and typography.
-They can nudge users to a specific subject or area.
+Cards are used to apply a container around a related grouping of information; this can be done through imagery, illustrations and typography.

 ## Usage